You are here:

 • No sticker = pollutant group 1:

-Vehicles with a worse classification cannot be assigned a sticker at all.
+Vehicles with a lower classification cannot be issued with a sticker at all.

 Requirements

-If the vehicle has been retrofitted with a particle reduction system, a modification ZBI is required.
+If the vehicle has been retrofitted with a particulate reduction system, an amendment to the ZBI is required.

 What documents do I need?